pavlovic-ivan/ghrunner-app/README.md

-# Probot & Google Cloud Functions example

-This repository is an example of how to deploy the "Hello, World" of probot apps to [Google Cloud Functions (GCF)](https://cloud.google.com/functions).
+# Github Runner Application

+This repository contains codebase based on Probot template for Github Applications made with Javascript.
+Also, the backend is deployed to Google Cloud Functions.
+The application is listening only to `workflow_job` events, emitted when a workflow is triggered, event when restarted.

 ## Local setup

+First read on how to [create and configure Github Application](./INSTALLATION_GUIDE.md), then come back to this guide.

 Install dependencies